11 Myths About Alzheimer’s Disease

 There has been significant progress toward developing better treatments for people with Alzheimer’s.
 Several medications are available that can help treat people with Alzheimer’s disease.
 There are also coping strategies to help manage behavioral symptoms.

 While there is currently no cure for Alzheimer’s disease, thanks to scientific advances, research has never been more promising.
-In total, NIA is funding more than 250 clinical trials including both drug and nondrug interventions.
+In total, NIA is funding hundreds of clinical trials including both drug and nondrug interventions.
 These include testing treatments that target behavior and lifestyle factors as well as underlying causes of the disease.

 6. If I’m frequently forgetting things, it must be Alzheimer’s disease